Baked Feta Dip

 • Combine spices and sprinkle over the dish, going heavy onto the cheese.
 Drizzle everything with olive oil.

-• Bake for 22 minutes until cheese is toasty.
+• Bake for 25 minutes until cheese is toasty and melty.
 Let rest for a few minutes and serve with crackers or sliced baguette.
-Optional: Once baked, stir everything together in the baking dish before serving.

 iconLike this?
 Leave a comment below!